 C. It is unlawful for any person other than a Minnesota Pollution Control Agency-permitted solid waste facility to store putrescible Waste on Commercial or Industrial Establishment premises for more than 48 hours, or Waste of any type for more than one week, unless written approval is received from the city authorizing a longer storage period.
 Commercial or Industrial Establishments that regularly generate significant amounts of putrescible Waste may, in the alternative, satisfy the 48-hour requirement by obtaining collection service on Monday, Wednesday and Friday of each week.
 Such storage shall be in containers as for Residential Dwelling premises, except that so-called “dumpsters” with close-fitting covers may be substituted provided the Mixed Municipal Solid Waste is first placed in plastic bags.

 D. The City shall provide for collection and disposal of all Mixed Municipal Solid Waste and Recyclable Materials.
 This will be done in a sanitary manner to insure the health, safety and general welfare of its residents, and shall set all fees and charges in relation thereto, under such terms and conditions as the City may, from time to time, deem appropriate.
 The City may collect such fees and charges in a civil action or, in the alternative and at the option of the City, as provided in Section 3.04, Subdivision 6, of the Red Wing City Code.

+Residents who are physically unable to take the automated carts to the designated collection areas should contact the Director of Public Works or authorized representative to apply for special service.

 Following are the requirements for city provided residential refuse collection: